DMUPraveen/GP106_Project_G09C_2/README.md

 All the required modules are given in requirements.txt.
 Our recommended way to run the programme is to make a virtual environment (using venv or similar method) and install the required packages using

     pip install -r requirements.txt

+Password and user name for Central Control Server

+Username :- Pentagon
+password :- pentagonal123

+# Instructions for Documentation

+To open the documentation navigate to the docs folder and open the index.html file in your browser you will be greeted with an interactive documentation.